Translucence/Drift Music

-Translucence/Drift Music is a double studio album by American ambient musician Harold Budd and English musician and graphic artist John Foxx, which was released in August 2003.
+Translucence/Drift Music is a double studio album by American ambient musician Harold Budd and English musician and graphic artist John Foxx, which was released on 25 August 2003.
 Budd and Foxx had long been engaged by the other's work, eventually working together in 1996.
 These two discs are a record of those sessions.

 Track listing

 All tracks composed by Harold Budd and John Foxx.